ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

 Guaranteed gas on L2 is bought in the following manner.
-An L2 gas price is calculated via an EIP-1559 style algorithm.
+An L2 gas price is calculated via an EIP-1559-style algorithm.
 The total amount of ETH required to buy that gas is then calculated as (`guaranteed gas * L2 deposit basefee`).
 The contract then accepts that amount of ETH (in a future upgrade) or (only method right now), burns an amount of L1 gas that corresponds to the L2 cost (`L2 cost / L1 Basefee`).
 The L2 gas price for guaranteed gas is not synchronized with the basefee